wetterkrank/rails-yelp-mvp/README.md

-Another Rails exercise app.
+Another Rails exercise app (Restaurants & Reviews).
-Featuring nested resources and a simple_form with a dropdown
+Featuring nested resources and a simple_form with a dropdown.